Cover charge: Luxury cover charges

 Luxury clubs with unusual architecture and interior design and a unique atmosphere sometimes have cover charges even when there is no live entertainment or DJ.
 In these cases, the cover charge simply contributes to the club's revenues.
-For example, in 2005, Mike Viscuso’s On Broadway, a glam-disco dining palace, had a cover charge of $15.
-Also in 2005, James Brennan’s Stingaree, a glam restaurant and club/lounge, had a cover charge of $20.
+For example, in 2005, Mike Viscuso's On Broadway, a glam-disco dining palace, had a cover charge of $15.
+Also in 2005, James Brennan's Stingaree, a glam restaurant and club/lounge, had a cover charge of $20.

 Some high-end and luxury bars and nightclubs have yearly membership fees which can be interpreted as annual cover charges.
 For example, Frederick's has a $1,200 a year membership, the Keating Lounge has a $2,500 annual membership fee, and The Core Club has a $60,000 membership fee.
 A variant of these annual fees are "table charges" at some elite nightclubs, in which a customer agrees to spend a minimum amount in order to reserve a table in the club (e.g., $1,000 in the evening).

 Legal restrictions

 According to Massachusetts law, subject to a penalty of up to $50, no cafe, restaurant, or bar can require payment of a minimum or cover charge unless a sign is conspicuously posted with at least one-inch-high letters, stating that a minimum charge or cover charge shall be charged and indicating the amount.
 Children under thirteen may not be charged.
 This law was put in place to resolve the problem of "secret" cover charges, which are indicated only in tiny text on the menu.
 Clubgoers would then find this cover charge added to their first drink order.
 In Illinois, bars cannot impose a cover charge unless the fee goes toward the cost of off-setting entertainment costs such as a live band.

-Pane e coperto, a "bread and cover" charge, is nearly ubiquitious in Italy.
+Pane e coperto, a "bread and cover" charge, is nearly ubiquitous in Italy.
 In 1995, the Italian regional government in Lazio (which includes Rome) began requiring restaurants in the region to remove the charge for Pane e coperto from their bills.
 In 1998, the European Union ruled that the regional law was invalid, but the region is continuing to try to abolish the practice.